Simulations

 600,600,33.9

-After the calculations finish, the predicted TPA cross section values are saved in a Folder named tpa[absolute time].
+After the calculations finish, the predicted TPA cross section values are saved in a folder named tpa[absolute time].
 In the folder, there are two files for two molecules: tpa1.txt and tpa2.txt.
-For our examples, it looks like:
+For our examples, the tpa1.tst looks like:

 wavelength,predicted_sigma (GM)